 Master of Science Program Starts Spring 2019 in Advanced Manufacturing for Energy Systems

-Today the Office of Energy Efficiency and Renewable Energy (EERE) announced nearly $4 million for the University of Connecticut at Storrs and the Georgia Tech Research Corporation to lead a traineeship program that will address workforce training needs in the early-stage technology area of advanced materials and process technologies in energy-related manufacturing.
+Today the Office of Energy Efficiency and Renewable Energy (EERE) announced that the University of Connecticut at Storrs will lead a traineeship program that will address workforce training needs in the early-stage technology area of advanced materials and process technologies in energy-related manufacturing.
 UConn will implement masters-level training programs designed to train a new generation […] . . .

 Published: October 18, 2018

 Senior Design Demonstration Day: Providing Innovative Solutions to Technical Challenges

 By: Eli Freund, Editorial Communications Manager, UConn School of Engineering Two hundred and twenty-eight groups, consisting of nearly 800 seniors, stood proudly by projects ranging from as small as a cyborg insect, to as large as an all-electric car inside of Gampel Pavilion.
 The capstone projects, which were the culmination of a year’s-worth of work, […] . . .